- 14 Aug 2022

 - Create custom SQL.
 This method should be used if importing your data into Excel is more difficult, or the amount of data is causing poor performance in Excel.
 This method requires basic SQL knowledge.

-To learn more about both of the above methods, and to download the macro, click here.
+To learn more about both of the above methods, and to download the macro, see the Data Transpose Guide.

 Convert Scientific Formatting to Numeric Formatting